 Our organization has been in existence since 1967 when concerned citizens saw the need to curb the rampant destruction of historic structures in the city.
 At that time, with a matching grant from the Beaumont Junior League, we acquired and restored the John Jay French House, which now operates as a unique museum to demonstrate the life of a prosperous Texas pioneer family from 1845-1865.
 The historic pioneer settlement, built by John Jay French, tanner and merchant, is replete with antique furnishings, clothing and pioneer household utensils.
 Outbuildings on the grounds include a blacksmith shop, tannery, privy and smokehouse.

-In addition to our general museum services, we provide tours for 7th grade BISD students as a part of the Texas history curriculum, a Christmas Candlelight tour; summer camp; and other miscellaneous events and services.
+In addition to our general museum services, we provide tours for students as a part of the Texas history curriculum; Christmas tours at both museums; summer camp; Heritage Happy Hours; our annual Moonlight Masquerade Ball; and other miscellaneous events and services.
 We have also recently been involved in preserving two historical houses in the city of Beaumont that were slated for demolition.
 The Beaumont Heritage Society will continue to work to become a strong voice for preservation of the community.